RamitSarker29/Leetcode/0074-search-a-2d-matrix/README.md

 ### Space Complexity

-Only a constant number of variables are used.
+Only a few variables are used.

-Therefore:

 ```text
 O(1)